Breast Lift With Implants Guide: FAQ

 Breast implants, meanwhile, come in a number of shapes and sizes but fall into two main groups based on the implant’s filling.

 - Saline implants are filled with sterile salt water.
-In the event of a leak, the body absorbs and naturally removes the saline and the implant deflates.
+In the event of a leak the implant will deflate.
 There are two types of saline implants: single lumen (traditional) and the newer double lumen.
 The double lumen have internal shells designed to make them feel more like silicone and maintain their shape better with less chance of capsular contracture.

 Silicone implants are filled with an elastic gel prior to surgery.
 They may require a longer incision.
 In the event of a leak, the body does not absorb the silicone, so you may need regular check-ups and MRIs every few years to monitor the status of the implants.